msiner/Siner_ADF4351/README.md

 ## Wiring

 The microcontroller writes ADF4351 registers using a one-way serial protocol.
-This library accomodates a two different wirings of the serial pins.
+This library accomodates two different wirings of the serial pins.
 Each wiring corresponds to a different constructor for the Siner_ADF4351 class.

 ### Wiring 1: Arduino SPI